Addressing a Major Problem –With Local Solutions

-Public banking has gained new respect in the wake of widespread, ongoing problems with America’s largest national and international banks.
+Public banking has gained new respect in the wake of widespread, ongoing problems with America’s major banks.
 There is widespread belief that the banking industry has deep structural flaws that have not been fixed and probably cannot be fixed, given the industry’s influence in Washington.
 There is the desire to build new and better banking institutions that can operate reliably for benefit of all American consumers and small businesses.

 How a Public Bank benefit its constituents?

 Public banks can be chartered and managed so they support local lending within the jurisdiction in which they operate.
-While existing public banks and those currently proposed are prohibited from direct lending to consumers and businesses, they can either co-lend with a community bank or purchase loans made by community banks, allowing those banks to make additional loans that benefit the local economy.
+While existing public banks and those currently proposed generally do not lend directly consumers and businesses, they can either co-lend with a private community bank or purchase loans made by community banks, allowing those banks to make additional loans that benefit the local economy.
 Investment is within the governing community, maximizing public good within that community rather than maximizing profits through global investment strategies.

 There are exceptions to the policy of not lending directly where it is viewed as directly beneficial to their constituents.
 For example, the Bank of North Dakota has been authorized by the state to make low-interest-rate loans to students, which they rightly view as beneficial to the state.

-One very important effect of the support of community banks is that, because they are a part of the community they fund, they are much less inclined to foreclose on delinquent loans but lean more toward negotiating loan reconstructing agreements.
+One very important effect of the support of community banks is that, because they are a part of the community they fund, they are much less inclined to foreclose on delinquent loans but lean more toward negotiating restructured loans that can be repaid.

-Public banks can be prohibited from speculating in risky derivatives that can’t be adequately regulated.
-This would prevent bailouts that ultimately burden the taxpayer.
+Public banks can be prohibited from speculating in risky derivatives.
+This would help prevent economic collapse and the need for bailouts that burden the taxpayer.
 Further because of our fractional reserve banking system, public banks magnify the money the governing entity can deploy for economic development and infrastructure investment, up to ten dollars of investment in loans for local interests from each dollar the governing entity sends to its public bank.